opencord/voltha-docs/release_notes/voltha_2.9.rst

 Certification Program
 ---------------------

-Thanks to the `Continuous Certification <https://opennetworking.org/continuous-certification-program>`_ program at ONF we can also ensure that the following ONF member products are compatible with the VOLTHA 2.9 release:
+Thanks to the `Continuous Certification <https://lfbroadband.org/continuous-certification-program>`_ program at LF BB we can also ensure that the following LF BB member products are compatible with the VOLTHA 2.9 release:

 - Edgecore ASGVolt64 GPON OLT
 - Edgecore ASXVolt16 XGSGPON OLT